junjiemars/c/src/asm/README.md

 involving large values.

 ### Pointer Registers
 * IP: **instruction pointer** register stores the offset address of the next instruction to be executed.
 IP in association with CS register (as CS:IP) gives the complete address of the current instruction in the code segment.
 * SP: **stack pointer** register provides the offset value within the program stack.
-* BP: **basic pointer** mainly helps in referencing the parameter variables passed to a subroutine.
+* BP: **basic pointer** (aka. frame pointer) mainly helps in referencing the parameter variables passed to a subroutine.
 The address in SS register is combined with the offset in BP to get the location of the parameter.
 BP can also be combined with DI and SI as base registerfor special addressing.

 ### Index Registers
 Are used for indexed addressing and sometimes used in addition and subtraction.